-In the early years, Mount Isa Mines Ltd faced hardship in developing the mine and transporting ore to port in Townsville.
+In the early years, Mount Isa Mines Ltd faced hardship in developing the mine and transporting ore to the port in Townsville.
 Before the construction of a rail line, ore was transported 135km to Cloncurry on camel pack and cart.

-The first train pulled into Mount Isa in April 1929 and offered the town, and the mine, hope by providing an efficient method of transport for workers and ore.
+The first train pulled into Mount Isa in April 1929 and offered the town, and the mine, hope by providing an efficient method of transport for workers and mineral ore.
 The line was officially opened by the Honourable John Mullan MP, Attorney General for Queensland on April 6th.

 This rail line went on to become the state’s most profitable and provided the state government with the capital to revitalise other rail lines throughout Queensland.

 In May T931 milling and smelter operations commenced in Mount Isa and the company enjoyed its first operating profit in 1937, 13 years after its establishment.

 ln a region with a harsh climate and reputation for industrial unrest, the welfare of employees was always an essential investment.
 The region weathered the great depression of the 1930s, providing consistent work for 1,000 men, while a quarter of the male population in major cities was faced with unemployment.

 By the late 1940s, men working in the mines could earn three times the average wage of people in Brisbane or Melbourne.